hyperware-ai/hyperware-book/src/system/process/processes.md

 ## Overview

-On Kinode, processes are the building blocks for peer-to-peer applications.
+Hyperware processes are the building blocks for peer-to-peer applications.
-The Kinode runtime handles message-passing between processes, plus the startup and teardown of said processes.
+The Hyperware runtime (e.g. Hyperdrive) handles message-passing between processes, plus the startup and teardown of said processes.
 This section describes the message design as it relates to processes.

 Each process instance has a globally unique identifier, or `Address`, composed of four elements.